EnockOMONDI/YITPAPP2/docs/instructor_workflow_automation.md

 1. **Navigate to Admin Interface**
    - Go to `/admin/`
    - Login with superuser credentials
+   - You'll see the modern YITP-branded Django Unfold interface

 2. **Access User Management**
+   - In the sidebar, navigate to "User Management" section
-   - Click on "Users" under "Authentication and Authorization"
+   - Click on "Users" to view all users
-   - Click "Add User" to create a new user
+   - Click "Add User" button (+ icon) to create a new user

 3. **Create Basic User Account**
    - Enter username and password